Protesters pushed back at NYC federal jail where power out

-NEW YORK (AP) — Some demonstrators protesting the lack of heat and electricity at a federal detention center in New York City attempted to get into the facility, and witnesses say guards pushed them back and sprayed them with an unknown stinging substance.
+NEW YORK (AP) — Some demonstrators protesting the lack of heat and electricity at a federal detention center in New York City attempted to get into the facility on Sunday, and witnesses said guards pushed them back and sprayed them with an unknown stinging substance.

-A reporter and photographer for The Associated Press were at the Metropolitan Detention Center in Brooklyn on Sunday when a woman whose son is being detained tried to get into the jail.
+A reporter and photographer for The Associated Press were at the Metropolitan Detention Center in Brooklyn when a woman whose son is being detained tried to get into the jail.
+Protesters have been outside the facility in recent days following news reports that those housed there have been largely without heat or power for the past week and also haven’t been able to communicate with lawyers or loved ones.

-She was followed by activists and media.
+On Sunday, an inmate was able to call through the window of his cell, which faces out to the street, to his mother below.
+The woman, crying and upset, tried to get into the facility, where visits have been stopped.

-Witnesses say officers used significant force to push the people out, with some of those attempting to come in falling to the ground.
+She was followed by activists and media into the lobby, where any visitors have to pass through metal detectors.

 Most Read Nation & World Stories